apereo/apereo.github.io/_posts/cas/2018-02-06-cas52-gettingstarted-overlay.md

 ...
 ```

-You can see that the build attempts to download, clean, compile and package all artifacts, and finally it produces a `/cas-overlay-template/target/cas.war` which you can then use for actual deployments.
+You can see that the build attempts to download, clean, compile and package all artifacts, and finally, it produces a `/cas-overlay-template/target/cas.war` which you can then use for actual deployments.

 <div class="alert alert-info">
   <strong>Remember</strong><br/>You are allowed to pass any of Maven's native command-line arguments to the <code>build.sh</code> file.
 Things like <code>-U</code> or <code>-X</code> might be useful to have handy.